-Did you know that ‘creepy’ doesn’t exist in Spanish?
-Try as I may, no one has even been able to give me a perfect translations of this word in Spanish.
+Have you noticed that there are a number of words in English that simply don’t translate directly to anything in Spanish?
+For example, ‘creepy’ doesn’t really exist in Spanish!
+Try as I may, no one has even been able to give me a perfect translation of this word in Spanish.
 Raro.
 Subnormal.
+Incómodo.
 There are words that get close, but not any that fully embody the meaning that this word conveys in English.
 Although I find this so frustrating when I want to express this sentiment, I’m trying to use the fact that creepy doesn’t exist in Spain as a learning experience for myself.

 ‘Creepy’ is not a thing in Spain and so I try to not let it be something I worry about.
 If they haven’t come up with a word for it, they just must not be concerned with it…and therefore why should I?
-Our complexes around being seen as creepy if we talk to people we don’t know or feeling awkward in new situations limit us on a daily basis.
-And the preoccupation that this causes us is only more evident when we study or live abroad and find ourselves NEEDING to put ourselves in uncomfortable situations, but of course, afraid of doing so.
+Worries about seeming creepy if we talk to people we don’t know or feeling awkward in new situations limit us on a daily basis.
+And the complexes we develop around these fears only become more evident when we study or live abroad and find ourselves NEEDING to put ourselves in uncomfortable situations, but of course, afraid of doing so.

 Whenever I find myself worrying about this, I think back to my first intercambio experience, and the fun I had after I got over that fear.
 A conversation that happened on that very first night has stuck with me much more than I ever would have realized.
-Some other English-speakers and I tried and tried to translate the word ‘creepy’ for my new Spanish friend, but we just could not do it!
-Over the years of getting to know each other better, this friend and I continue to joke about this word and he now finally seems to truly understand its context.
+Some other English-speakers and I tried and tried to translate the word ‘creepy’ for a new Spanish friend, but we just could not do it!
+Over the years of getting to know each other better, this friend and I continue to joke about this word and it’s only after years of trial and error that I feel like he’s truly come to understand its context.

-The meaning never actually mattered much until he recently moved to Barcelona.
-Now, living in a big new city in which he knows very few people, he’s faced with the uncomfortable situation of needing to put himself out there and meet new friends.
+In truth, knowing the exact meaning of ‘creepy’ never actually mattered much to my friend until he moved to Barcelona.
+Once he was living in a big new city in which he knew very few people, HE was faced with the uncomfortable situation of needing to put himself out there and meeting new friends.
 I tried to encourage him to go to intercambios again; surely he would meet some worthwhile people.
 And you know what his response was?
-“Yah, I know…but I don’t wanna be creepy!”
+“Yeah, I know…but I don’t wanna be creepy!”